Buprenorphine (Absorbed through the skin)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, heart disease, heart rhythm problems, lung disease or breathing problems (such as chronic obstructive pulmonary disease [COPD], cor pulmonale, hypercapnia), low blood pressure, thyroid problems, Addison disease, pancreas problems, prostate problems, gallbladder problems, low potassium in the blood, or stomach or bowel problems.
-Tell your doctor if you have a history of head injury, brain tumor, seizures, depression, or mental illness.
-Tell your doctor if you have a history of alcohol or drug abuse.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, lung disease or breathing problems (such as COPD), heart disease, heart rhythm problems, gallbladder problems, low blood pressure, pancreas problems, or stomach or bowel problems.
+Tell your doctor if you have a history of head injury, brain tumor, seizures, depression, or alcohol or drug abuse.

 - Do not let the patch get too hot.
-It may release too much medicine too quickly.
 Avoid direct sunlight, and do not use a heating pad, electric blanket, heated waterbed, sauna, sun lamp, or hot tub.
-Call your doctor if you have a fever higher than 102 degrees.
+Call your doctor if you have a fever higher than 102 degrees F.

 - Be careful about letting other people come in contact with your patch.
-The patch could stick to someone else, such as when you hug them or if someone helps you put the patch on.
-If any medicine gets on another person, wash it off right away with clear water.
+If any medicine gets on another person, wash it off right away with water.

 - This medicine can be habit-forming.
 Do not use more than your prescribed dose.
 Call your doctor if you think your medicine is not working.

 - This medicine may make you lightheaded, dizzy, or drowsy.
-Do not drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.
-Stand or sit up slowly if you feel lightheaded or dizzy.
+Do not drive or do anything that could be dangerous until you know how this medicine affects you.
+Sit or lie down if you feel dizzy.
+Stand up carefully.

 - This medicine may cause constipation, especially with long-term use.
 Ask your doctor if you should use a laxative to prevent and treat constipation.